-This guidance note is based on the reconnaissance of the 250 kilometer of roads in Yemen, observing the opportunities and threats for 'water from roads', and taking interviews with road side communities.
-(For an overview of the roads visited see annex 1.)
-It was found that rroad water harvesting has been successfully introduced in a number of places.
+This guidance note is based on the reconnaissance of the 250 kilometer of roads in Yemen, observing the opportunities and threats fof 'water from roads/' and interviews with roads side communities.
+For an overview see annex 1.
+It was found that roaf water harvesting has been successfully introduced in a number of places.
 Recharge or storage using borrow pits, percolation systems such as deep trenches and percolation ponds meant to increase ground water recharge, side-drain drainage used for irrigation, sand mining, road-side earth ponds are some of the techniques already present in the country.
-At the same time all these opportunities are used sporadically and that there is a case to combine road development and water harvesting systematically in Yemen.
+At the same time all these things are done sporadically and that there is a case to combine road development and water harvesting systematically in Yemen.

-The expected increased investments in road infrastructure in Yemen offers an important opportunity to make a broad impact and have roads help to improve the availability of water.
 This document describes both the governance and processes to combine road development with water management as well as how water harvesting from roads can be enhanced through improved road designs and systematically placed water harvesting infrastructure along roads.
 At the moment a number of such opportunities have been captured by enlightened road engineers and by owners of land along the roads, but this can be done more systematically - as part of new road building programs and as part of the maintenance of existing roads.